26 Best Free Developer Tools to Boost Productivity (2026)

 1) JWT.io — Decode and verify JSON Web Tokens (client‑side)

-Pros / Cons: Privacy‑friendly local decode / Handle secrets carefully.
+Key Pros & Cons: Privacy‑friendly local decode / Handle secrets carefully.

 2) Browserling — Cross‑browser testing (instant demo)

-Free/limits: Free demo sessions ~3 minutes per run (as of 2026‑03‑13): see official pages such as Safari testing.
-Subject to change.
+The No-Signup Experience: Use the free demo to open a target URL.
+As of my latest check, free demo sessions ~3 minutes per run (as of 2026‑03‑13): see official pages such as safari testing. subject to change..

-Pros / Cons: True browsers on demand / Strict time limits.
+Key Pros & Cons: True browsers on demand / Strict time limits.

 3) JSONLint — Validate and format JSON

-Pros / Cons: Straightforward / Ads; narrow scope.
+Key Pros & Cons: Straightforward / Ads; narrow scope.

 AI‑Assisted Helpers (ranked)